solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-40.md

-# `Solving Systems of Linear Equations`
+# `Matrices Elimination`
-> Solving `Linear systems` is the very first and fundamental skill throughout Linear Algebra.
+> `Matrices elimination` (or `solving system of linear equations`) is the very first and fundamental skill throughout Linear Algebra.
 It's probably the first lesson of all sorts of courses.

 ## Terminology
 Before learning `solving systems of linear equations`, you really need to get familiar with all the core terminologies involved, otherwise it can be very hard to move on to next stage.